 where each Lagrangian represents separately a world scalar density.
+In the most general case, $\tilde{\LCd}_{R}$ also describes the dynamics of the covariant derivative of the metric, $g_{\mu\nu;\xi}\neq0$, which is zero for the case of metric compatibility.
 As no derivative with respect to the metric appears in Eq.~(\ref{eq:noe-cond6c}), we are allowed to divide all terms by $\sqrt{-g}$, whereby the field equation acquires the form of the \emph{generic Einstein-type equation}:

-The left-hand side of Eq.~(\ref{eq:noe-cond10}) can be regarded as the canonical energy-momentum tensor pertaining to $\LCd_{R}+\LCd_{g}$.
+The left-hand side of Eq.~(\ref{eq:noe-cond10}), pertaining to $\LCd_{R}$, can be regarded as the \emph{canonical} energy-momentum tensor of dynamical spacetime.
 With the right-hand side the negative canonical energy-momentum tensor of the system $\LCd_{0}$,